 Material Design focuses on emulating the objects in the real world.
 It brings back the layer concept and separates them by bevels, shadows, and animations.
-This UI/UX design concept taps into human’s natural ability to find a mutual relation between depth and realism.
-It has several unique and exciting features and the most important is Z axis (the third dimension).
+This UI/UX design concept taps into the human’s natural ability to find a mutual relation between depth and realism.
+It has several unique and exciting features and the most important is Z-axis (the third dimension).

 The Z property brings back the realism into flat design where it is possible to create two-dimensional planes floating over each other at fixed elevations to create a 3-D effect.
 Let’s take a look at positives and negatives of Material Design Concept

 - The three-dimensional setup makes the application more attractive.

 - It is compatible with all platforms and offers more functionality.

 - If you are looking for animations, you have built-in APIs for it which reduces manual work.